Canyonview Aquatic Center

-Canyonview Aquatic Center is the main aquatic center at the University of California San Diego, comprising two Olympic-size swimming pools, bleacher seating, and associated fitness facilities.
-It is located on the Warren College campus and serves as the home stadium of the Triton men's and women's water polo, swimming and diving teams.
+Canyonview Aquatic Center is an aquatic complex in San Diego, California, located on the campus of the University of California, San Diego.
+It is the home of the UC San Diego Tritons men's and women's water polo and men's and women's swimming & diving teams.
+The complex comprises two Olympic-size swimming pools, bleacher seating, and fitness facilities.

 History

-In June 1982, construction began on a recreation center to supplement the forthcoming student housing in Earl Warren College and ease pressure on the original Natatorium facility in Muir College.
+In June 1982, construction began on a recreation center to supplement the forthcoming student housing in Earl Warren College and ease pressure on the original natatorium facility in Muir College.
 This recreation center would include a 50-meter Olympic-size pool, an outdoor whirlpool bath, four racquetball courts, and locker rooms with showers.
 Upon its completion in spring 1983, the $1.8 million project housed the only publicly accessible long-course pool in San Diego.
 In 1995, two racquetball courts were converted into an indoor climbing and bouldering facility.
 In 2003, citing increased strain on the Natatorium and existing pool, UCSD began construction on a second long-course pool which would include seating for 1,000 and a new weight room and allow for more recreational swim hours.
 This West Pool was completed in February 2006.